Palais-Royal: Theatres of the Palais-Royal

 The Palais-Royal had contained one of the most important public theatres in Paris, in the east wing on the rue Saint-Honoré (on a site just to the west of what is now the rue de Valois).
 It was built from 1637 to 1641 to designs by Lemercier and was initially known as the Great Hall of the Palais-Cardinal.
 This theatre was later used by the troupe of Molière beginning in 1660, by which time it had become known as the Théâtre du Palais-Royal.
 After Molière's death in 1673 the theatre was taken over by Jean-Baptiste Lully, who used it for his Académie Royale de Musique (the official name of the Paris Opera at that time).

 The Opera's theatre was destroyed by fire in 1763, but was rebuilt to the designs of architect Pierre-Louis Moreau Desproux on a site slightly further to the east (where the rue de Valois is located today) and reopened in 1770.
 This second theatre continued to be used by the Opera until 1781, when it was also destroyed by fire, but this time it was not rebuilt.
-Moreau Desproux also designed the adjacent surviving entrance facades of the Palais-Royal.
+Moreau Desproux also designed the adjacent surviving entrance façades of the Palais-Royal.

 At the request of Louis Philippe II two new theatres were constructed in the Palais-Royal complex shortly after the fire.
 Both of these new theatres were designed by Victor Louis, the architect who also designed the shopping galleries facing the garden (see below).
 The first theatre, which opened on 23 October 1784, was a small puppet theatre in the northwest corner of the gardens at the intersection of the Galerie de Montpensier and the Galerie de Beaujolais.